getify/You-Dont-Know-JS/types & grammar/ch1.md

 Since you declared the function with two formal named parameters (`b` and `c`), the "length of the function" is `2`.

 What about arrays?
-They're pretty native to JS, so are they a special type?
+They're native to JS, so are they a special type?

 ```js
 typeof [1,2,3] === "object"; // true